 Enjoy Your Spiritual Bath

 The final step is to enjoy your bath.
 You simply need to get in the water and soak.
-Immerse your whole body into the water – even dip your head and face in the water a few times.
+Immerse your whole body in the water – even dip your head and face in the water a few times.
 As you soak, meditate on your intentions.
 Try to focus on the purpose of the bath as you sit quietly or commune with your spirits.

 You can stay in the bath for as long as you wish.
 I generally recommend 20-30 minutes, but let your intuition guide you.
 You will know when it is time to get out of the bath.
 Once you get out, lightly pat yourself dry with a white towel.
 Do not rinse off or rub all of the ingredients off your body at this point.